ahmedsamirio/jekyll-now/_posts/2021-5-21-Recite-1000-Verses.md

 ---
 layout: post
-title: How I built a Twitter crawler
+title: How to Recite 1000 Quran Verses
 ---

 # Introduction